 This is the kind of claim that arises when somebody is negligent and their insurance company must pay you money as the injured person.

 Unlike a lawsuit, there are fewer formalities to starting an insurance claim.
-It basically involves providing insurance companies with certain information within a specific timeframe.
+It involves providing insurance companies with certain information within a specific timeframe.

 Difference Between Insurance Claims And Lawsuits